 The journey of collector and commemorative coins from just an idea to a glittering new coin in your collection is a long one.
 Find out more about this process!

-- Step 3 – Creation of the plaster model
+Step 3 – Creation of the graphic coin design

-Based on the chosen graphic design, a plaster model of the coin is created.
-The sculptor transforms the graphic drawing into a relief plaster model, going beyond the details of the graphic design: the model is also supplemented with new artistic strokes that are possible due to the peculiarities of the sculpture technique.
-A digital relief (i.e. a digital virtual relief of the coin’s graphic design in line with the technical requirements for coin minting) is sometimes created instead of a plaster model.
+The Lithuanian Mint prepares for coin minting in metal according to the chosen best graphic design.
+A plaster model of the coin may be created, but not necessarily, i.e. the graphic drawing is transformed into a relief plaster model where not only the details of the graphic design are included but the model is supplemented with new artistic strokes that are possible due to the peculiarities the sculpture technique.
+Instead of the plaster model, a digital relief may be created.
+It is a virtual representation of a graphic design in relief (the equivalent of a plaster model in a digital format) that meets the technical requirements for coin minting.

-When the Coin Creation Commission approves the plaster model, it is sent to the Lithuanian Mint.
-Here a sample coin is minted – an example in line with the established technical specifications and the plaster model or digital relief.
-The sample is evaluated by the Coin Creation Commission and approved by the Board of the Bank of Lithuania, which, at the same time, sets a specific date for the release of the coin.
-The minted sample is kept at the Bank of Lithuania Money Museum.
-The sample coin is not included in the total coin mintage and is never issued into circulation.
+After completing the preparatory work, as necessary, a sample coin is minted – an example in line with the established technical specifications as well as the graphic design, plaster model digital relief or layout.
+The sample is evaluated by the Coin Creation Commission and approved by the Chairman of the Board of the Bank of Lithuania or the Director of the Cash Department.
+The minted coin sample is kept at the Bank of Lithuania Money Museum.
+The sample coin is not included in the total mintage and is never issued into circulation.